History of the Jews in New Jersey: Colonial era

 Several references to Jews are present in early colonial New Jersey records: for example, Moses Levy, referred to as a "Jew here", was one of the inhabitants of New Jersey who petitioned King George I to veto an act of the colonial assembly permitting Quakers to affirm.
 Asher Levy, the grandson of Asser Levy, was the only Jew in New Jersey's troops during the American Revolutionary War: Levy was commissioned as an ensign in the first regiment on September 12, 1778, and resigned on June 4, 1779.
-Many of the Jews present in the state during the colonial period were merchants from nearby Philadelphia and New York.
+Many of the Jews present in the state during the colonial period were merchants from nearby Philadelphia and New York City.

 The documentation notes several Sephardic Jewish families of Spanish, Portuguese, or Italian descent (“traders”) arriving in early New Jersey 1679-1792 after being forced to flee less hospitable and tolerant areas such as early Boston, often anglicizing their surnames, and some later converting.
 These early settlers held clandestine meetings, holidays, worship, and burial arrangements near, and on, what is now Newark’s Prince Street named for one of those original families.

 The first organized Jewish community in the state was in Newark, which was established in 1844 by Louis Trier.
 The Congregation B'nai Jeshurun of Newark, the oldest synagogue in Newark, was created on August 20, 1848, by Jewish immigrants from Germany.
 Other cities in New Jersey with early Jewish congregations were Paterson (1847), New Brunswick (1861), Jersey City (1864), Bayonne (1878), Elizabeth (1881), Vineland (1882), Passaic (1899), Perth Amboy (1890), Atlantic City (1890), Woodbine (1891), Camden (1894) and Englewood (1896).